The TELUS Privacy Code

 2.2 TELUS shall outline the purposes for which it collects personal information of team members in the Team Member Privacy Commitment.

 2.3 TELUS shall specify the identified purpose or purposes to the customer or team member at or before the time personal information is collected.
-Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within TELUS who shall explain the purposes.
+Upon request, team members collecting personal information shall explain these identified purposes or refer the individual to a designated person within TELUS who shall explain the purposes.

 2.4 Unless required by law or for exceptions set out in applicable legislation, TELUS shall not use or disclose for any new (not previously-identified) purpose personal information that has been collected without first identifying the new purpose and obtaining appropriate consent of the customer or team member.

 2.5 We may record interactions, such as telephone calls or chats, to or from TELUS service representatives for quality assurance and training purposes; our systems may also conduct real-time analytics on such interactions to identify trends and patterns to help us serve you better.
+In some cases, we use conversational artificial intelligence (chatbots) to help you expedite your interactions with TELUS.

 Principle 3 – Obtaining consent for collection, use or disclosure of personal information